-To be a member, one must raise a minimum share capital of Kshs 50,000, joining fee of Kshs 1,000 and commit to contributing 2,300 every month.
-You can also become a member through transferring your contributions from another sacco.
+To be a member, one must raise a minimum share capital of Kshs 50,000, a joining fee of Kshs 1,000 and commit to contributing 2,300 every month.
+You can also become a member by transferring your contributions from another SACCO.

-Choosing whether or not to commit your savings in a sacco is not a simple decision.
+Choosing whether or not to commit your savings to a SACCO is not a simple decision.
 However, there are few savings options that make better fiscal sense.
-If you do, remember that if you wish to withdraw your savings in a sacco, you will be required to give 60 days’ notice in most saccos or pay a fee.
+If you do, remember that if you wish to withdraw your savings in a SACCO, you will be required to give 60 days’ notice in most SACCOs or pay a fee.